 After a nasal injury, a deviated septum or deeper sinus blockage may affect your breathing, especially when you lie down to sleep.
 After joint and muscle injury, pain and discomfort may force us to sleep in new positions that are less optimal for our bodies.
 For example, a person with left nasal blockage (left deviated septum), may prefer to sleep on his left side.
-This leaves the good side (his right nostril) free to take in air more easily.
+This leaves the good side (his right nostril) free to take in the air more easily.
 Let’s say, that patient seriously injured his left shoulder, and must now sleep on his back or right side to avoid sharp pain.
-Doing so, his spouse notes loud snoring, or irregular breathing and he is not sure why he wakes up tired after a full night’s sleep.
+Doing so, his spouse notes loud snoring or irregular breathing and he is not sure why he wakes up tired after a full night’s sleep.

 If you’re wondering how an injury can affect your sleep, consider the following issues…